-At October 31, 2019, the Company had cash and cash equivalents and restricted cash of \$57.6 million of which \$0.6 million was in foreign accounts, as compared to cash and cash equivalents and restricted cash of \$60.9 million, of which \$0.7 million was in foreign accounts at July 31, 2019.
+At January 31, 2020, the Company had cash and cash equivalents and restricted cash of \$52.3 million of which \$0.4 million was in foreign accounts, as compared to cash and cash equivalents and restricted stock of \$60.9 million, of which \$0.7 million was in foreign accounts at July 31, 2019.
 It is the Company's current intent to permanently reinvest these funds outside of the United States, and its current plans do not demonstrate a need to repatriate them to fund its United States operations.
-The Company had working capital of \$54.3 million at October 31, 2019 compared to \$65.4 million at July 31, 2019.
-The decrease in working capital of \$11.1 million was due to the adoption of the new accounting standard for leases, which resulted in the recognition of \$4.6 million of current operating lease liabilities at October 31, 2019, the period loss, and the net changes in other current operating assets and liabilities.
+The Company had working capital of \$47.9 million at January 31, 2020 compared to \$65.4 million at July 31, 2019.
+The decrease in working capital of \$17.5 million was due to the period loss, the adoption of the new accounting standard for leases, which resulted in the recognition of \$4.6 million of current operating lease liabilities at January 31, 2020, and the net changes in current operating assets and liabilities.

-Net cash used in operating activities during the 2020 period was approximately \$2.1 million as compared to \$6.2 million during the 2019 period, a decrease of approximately \$4.1 million.
-The decrease is mainly due to an increase in net loss of \$1.7 offset by an increase in net changes in assets and liabilities of \$6.4 million
+Net cash used in operating activities during the 2020 period was approximately \$8.0 million as compared to \$14.8 million during the 2019 period, an improvement of approximately \$6.8 million.
+The improvement is mainly due to net changes in operating assets and liabilities of \$8.3 million partially offset by an increase in the 2020 period net loss compared to 2019.

-Net cash used in investing activities in fiscal 2020 and 2019 was approximately \$0.3 million and \$1.0 million, respectively.
-The 2020 period consists of capital expenditures.
+Net cash used in investing activities in fiscal 2020 and 2019 was approximately \$0.4 million and \$7.0 million, respectively.
+The 2020 period consists of capital expenditures and the 2019 period is mainly due to the purchase of our new facility.

-Net cash used in financing activities in fiscal 2020 \$0.2 million as compared to \$0.1 million in fiscal 2019.
+Net cash used in financing activities in fiscal 2020 was \$0.2 million as compared to net cash provided by financing activities of \$4.5 million in fiscal 2019 related to the mortgage agreement entered into for the purchase of our new facility.

-The mortgage agreement, which provides for a loan of \$4.5 million for a term of 10 years, bears a fixed interest rate of 5.09% per annum and requires monthly mortgage payments of \$30.
-At October 31, 2019, the balance owed under the mortgage agreement was \$4.4 million.
+The mortgage agreement, a loan of \$4.5 million for a term of 10 years, bears a fixed interest rate of 5.09% per annum and requires monthly mortgage payments of \$30.
+At January 31, 2020, the balance owed under the mortgage agreement was \$4.3 million.
 The Company's obligations under the mortgage agreement are secured by the purchased facility and by a \$750 cash collateral deposit with the mortgage as additional security.
-This restricted cash is included in other assets as of October 31, 2019.
+This restricted cash is included in other assets as of January 31, 2020.
 See Note 7 - Loan Payable.

 The Company believes that its current cash and cash equivalents level and utilization of the Controlled Equity Offering program if necessary, are sufficient for its foreseeable liquidity and capital resource needs over at least the next twelve (12) months, although there can be no assurance that future events will not alter such view.
 We expect our cash reserves will be reduced over the next four quarters as we implement our strategy of developing innovative diagnostic platforms and assays for use by independent labs.
 Although there can be no assurances, in the event additional capital is required, the Company believes it has the ability to raise additional funds through equity offerings or other sources.
 Our liquidity plans are subject to a number of risks and uncertainties, including those described in the Item 1A.
-'Risk Factors' section of our Form 10-K for the year ended July 31, 2019, some of which are outside our control.
+"Risk Factors" section of our Form 10-K for the year ended July 31, 2019, some of which are outside our control.
 Macroeconomic conditions could limit our ability to successfully execute our business plans and therefore adversely affect our liquidity plans.